© Parks Canada

 Kids Have Summer Fun at Fort Wellington National Historic Site

 The popular kids program, Fort Kids is returning to Tuesdays at Fort Wellington in July and August 2015.
-Fort Kids, a one day per week program, is designed to encourage imagination, discovery and adventure while learning about Canada's
+Fort Kids, a one day per week program, is designed to encourage imagination, discovery and adventure while learning about Canada's cultural heritage.

 Every Tuesday from July 14th to August 11, Fort Wellington is abuzz with the sounds of children living history as time travellers to the War of 1812 and 1840 Rebellion periods of the fort's past.
 Each week, children aged 7 to 12 are invited to bring a weekly theme to life as they explore the daily responsibilities and characteristics of working and living in the fort 200 years ago.